Refined Island Living

-Today, aside from the fabulous real estate the island offers, it is also home to the luxurious Longboat Key Club with its 45 holes of world-class golf, two full service pro shops, golf instruction and driving rage, as well as 38 Har-tru tennis courts, full service spa and several casual and fine dining options, this Club offers residents of Longboat Key resort-like amenities in their own backyards.
+Aside from the fabulous real estate on the island, the luxurious Longboat Key Club is now a prominent attraction.
+With its 45holes of world-class golf, two full service pro shops, golf instruction and driving rage, 38 Har-tru tennis courts, full service spa, and several casual and fine dining options, this Club offers residents of Longboat Key resort-like amenities in their own backyards.